The Turks and Caicos have two features that define local diving: the third largest barrier reef in the world, and excellent sheer walls.

 The enhanced colors are only part of the benefits.
 Many fascinating sea creatures only commonly come out at night, including prawns, marine worms, and lobsters.
 Sometimes it seems that the reef is busier at night than during the day!

 Several of local dive companies offer night dives, but these dive are not regularly scheduled and have to be reserved in advance.

 The Turks and Caicos offers several dive-oriented accommodations and all-inclusive resorts with dive-centric packages.
 On Providenciales, the country’s largest all-inclusive resorts, Beaches Resort and Club Med Turkoise, have vacation stays that include unlimited diving trips.
 These resorts also include a great range of other activities and amenities as well.

 The Turks and Caicos has one live aboard dive operator, the TCI Aggressor II, a 120 foot ship with accommodations for 18 passengers.
 The TCI Aggressor II departs from Providenciales and visits many sites along the northwest coasts of Providenciales and West Caicos, and the remote south banks near French Cay.

-PADI is almost exclusively the main accrediting organization used by local dive companies for training, and most of the main dive businesses offer certification up to Advanced Open Water Diver.
+PADI is almost exclusively the main accrediting organization used by local dive companies for training, and most of the main dive businesses offer certification by professional instructors up to Advanced Open Water Diver.
 Dive Provo and Caicos Adventures also offer some higher level courses such as Rescuer Diver.